-EducatorsCONNECT is a secure online community where teachers can socialize, form friendships, share teaching tips, classroom experiences, lesson plans, job opportunities, and more.get started now !
+EducatorsCONNECT is an online community where teachers can socialize, form friendships, share teaching tips, classroom experiences, lesson plans, job opportunities, and more.get started now !

 National Fundraising Programs for Schools

 FundingFactory.com site provides fund-raising programs that increase student and teacher access to technology products - including computers and software.
 The FundingFactory offers two ways that schools can earn leading edge technology, sports and recreation equipment (including playground equipment), or even cash by recycling empty printer cartridges and used cell phones.
 Schools collect empty printer cartridges and used cell phones and send them to The FundingFactory.
 Over 20% of U.S. schools currently participate in the program that is "the recognized gold standard for innovative fundraising."
 You can solicit area businesses to send their used cartridges and cell phones to FundingFactory with credit going to your organization.
 FundingFactory provides free collection boxes and pays all shipping costs to schools and businesses.

 Adopt-A-Classroom is a 501(c)(3) nonprofit organization whose mission is to foster community involvement in schools.
 Through its online presence, the nonprofit encourages parents and other community members to help meet the needs of students in specific classrooms through $500 tax-deductible contributions.